Shoaib2011436642/JVAI_Financial_Policy_Chatbot_Using_Sentence-Tranformers-Embedding_Faiss_Md.-Shoaib-Ahmed/README.md

 ## 📄 License / Use

-For assessment purposes only.
+For assessment purpose only.
 All credits to Join Venture AI.